timbialek/World_Weather_Analysis_2022/README.md

 ### Create a Travel Itinerary Map

 >Using the Google Directions API, a travel itinerary will be created that shows the route between four cities chosen from the customer’s possible travel destinations.
 Then, a marker layer map will be created with a pop-up marker for each city on the itinerary.
-Below are the images of where a beta tester selected Hawaii as there destination.
+Below are the images of where the customer selected Australia as there destination.

 ## Australia, Queensland Travel Maps